TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 <Add illustration here>

-Subsequently, it is possible to configure Tyk Pump and Tyk Dashboard to write/read from a variety of data storage layers by providing the following information:
+Subsequently, Tyk Pump and Tyk Dashboard can be configured to write/read from a variety of data storage layers by providing the following information:
 - The type of data storage layer.
-- The corresponding database engine.
+- The database engine.
 - The database connection string.

 The following sections explain how to configure Tyk Dashboard and Tyk Pump to read and write from one or more data storage layers, respectively.